Click on the Main Categories above to start your adventure.

 the causes of anxiety can be many different things and the factors that may contribute to performance anxiety are many: too much

-practise, too little practise (Reactive anxiety) fear of illness, other people's
+practise, too little practise (Reactive anxiety) fear of illness, other

-identifying which group your symptoms come from is significant in deciding which
+is important and identifying which group your symptoms come from is

-'therapy' to pursue.
+significant in deciding which 'therapy' to pursue.
 Anxiety

 is an intrinsic part of human nature and a lot of research has been focused on